-- 8. Unions are an important resources and support for employees, and unions are encouraged to provide support to employees who are identified by the Attendance Support Program by: - a. ensuring employees are treated fairly, consistently, and with respect at all stages of the program; - b. providing advice and support to members; and, c. collaborating with the Human Resources and the employee's Supervisor to seek support for employees when needed and/or on efforts to improve employees' health, wellness and attendance.
+- Unions are an important resources and support for employees. , and unions are encouraged to It is understood that unions provide support to employees who are identified by the Attendance Support Program by: - a. ensuring employees are treated fairly, consistently, and with respect at all stages of the program; - b. providing advice and support to members; and, - c. collaborating with the Human Resources and the employee's Supervisor to seek support for employees when needed and/or on efforts to improve employees' health, wellness and attendance.